New painting in the Drents Museum collection: Peasant Burning Weeds (1883) by Vincent van Gogh

 In the acquired work, Van Gogh successfully captures this evening effect.
 Peasant Burning Weeds is a dark painting using comparable colours: by concentrating on the effects of light, Van Gogh created an intriguing scene.
 He has capably reproduced the firelight, the rising smoke, the light illuminating the hands and foot of the figure, and the shadow he casts on the land.
 In 1883, Van Gogh had only been painting with oils for a year and was still seeking his style as a painter.
 This small yet powerfull work from the Drenthe period of Van Gogh significantly strengthens the Drents Museum collection.

 Collaboration with the Van Gogh Museum

 The Drents Museum has acquired the painting jointly with Van Gogh Museum, and the work will be exhibited alternately at these museums.
 The Van Gogh Museum will assume responsibility for the preservation and management of the work.
 Peasant Burning Weeds will first go on public display at the Drents Museum during the exhibition Barbizon of the North.

 This acquisition is generously supported by the Mondriaan Fonds and the Rembrandt Association.
 From the Drents Museum, the acquisition is supported by the Province of Drenthe, the BankGiro Loterij, Stichting Beringer Hazewinkel, Stichting Vrienden van het Drents Museum and Stichting Steunfonds.

-From the Van Gogh Museum, the acquisition is supported by the BankGiro Loterij, the Vincent van Gogh Foundation.
+From the Van Gogh Museum, the acquisition is supported by the BankGiro Loterij, the Vincent van Gogh Foundation, the Turing Foundation and the members of The Yellow House.
 The museum also received a donation from a private supporter to facilitate the acquisition of this work.